 Read time 4 minutes

 The critical data of business organizations is always vulnerable to external and internal threats, and the administrator tries to minimize such threats.
-Generally, the managers can train their employees to follow the security protocols and manage internal threats.
+Generally, organizations integrate Microsoft security products, and train their employees to follow these security protocols and manage internal threats.
 Still, external cyberattacks are committed by hackers who use different tactics to enter your network.

 Recently, Microsoft Threat Intelligence Center (MSTIC) found a new cyberattack with 0-day exploits that target the on-premises Exchange Server accounts and infiltrate the network.
 After entering the network, it can install some malware and remain in the system for a long period.
 MSTIC has found the source of the attack as the HAFNIUM group that is a group of hackers supported by China.
 You can consider it as a state-sponsored veiled attacking group that uses several tactics to steal or intimidate the businesses.